Geena Davis: Downturn, a hiatus, and television roles (1994–2009)

-Davis starred in the sitcom The Geena Davis Show, which aired for one season on ABC during the 2000–01 U.S. television season.
-She went on to star in the ABC television series Commander in Chief, portraying the first female president of the United States.
-While this role garnered her a Golden Globe for Best Actress in a Drama Series in 2006, the series was cancelled after its first season; Davis admitted she was "devastated" by its cancellation in a 2016 interview.
+Davis starred in the sitcom The Geena Davis Show, which aired for a season on ABC.
+She portrayed the first female president of the United States in the ABC television series Commander in Chief.
+While the role garnered her a Golden Globe for Best Actress in a Drama Series in 2006, the series was canceled after its first season; Davis admitted she was "devastated" by its cancellation in a 2016 interview.
 "I still haven't gotten over it.
 I really wanted it to work.
 It was on Tuesday nights opposite House, which wasn't ideal.
 But we were the best new show that fall.
 Then, in January, we were opposite American Idol.
 They said, 'The ratings are going to suffer, so we should take you off the air for the entire run of Idol, and bring it back in May.
 I put a lot of time and effort into getting it on another network, too, but it didn't work".
 Her performance in the series earned her the Golden Globe Award for Best Actress – Television Series Drama, in addition to nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
 She was awarded the 2006 Women in Film Lucy Award.

-Davis was the only American actor to be cast in the Australian-produced film Accidents Happen (2009), portraying a foul-mouthed and strict mother.
-She stated that it was the most fun she had ever had on a film set, and felt a deep friendship and connection to both of the actors who played her sons.
+Davis was the only American actor to be cast in the Australian film Accidents Happen (2009), portraying a foul-mouthed and strict mother.
+She said that it was the most fun she had ever had on a film set, and felt a deep friendship and connection to both of the actors who played her sons.
 Written by Brian Carbee and based on his own childhood and adolescence, the film received a limited theatrical release and mixed reviews from critics.
 Variety found it to be "led by a valiant Geena Davis", despite a "script that mistakes abuse for wit".